acn-sbuad/avanade-workshop/README.md

 For the purpose of this workshop, each instance of the site stores the ratings in a seperate collection in Cosmos DB.
 This way, you can test you function by adding a rating to the site, and it only triggering your function.

 Your individual resources will all be identified by using the GUID displayed in the top right corner of the website.

 ![guid](images/guid.png)

+Keep this GUID handy and insert it everywhere in the description where `[GUID]` is mentioned.

 ### Create a new Azure Function